tomasiturralde/bibliotecame-back/pull_request_template.md

 - [ ] I've test the related endpoints with Postman
 - [ ] This pull request has 'sprint_x' as the base branch
 - [ ] This pull request has a descriptive title and description
-- [ ] This PR has no conflicts to merge
+- [ ] I have merged the current sprint into my branch before pushing
 - [ ] I've added the QA Leader as a reviewer